baufremax/protractorTempo/readme.md

 Run the tests with
 `npm run test` which will automatically call `npm run tsc` before testing.

-You can run tests quickly with
+You can run tests specifically with
-`protractor conf.js`
+`protractor conf.js --suite [which you want to run]`

-Before running, you might need to compile the typescript files into js files through `npm run tsc`
+Before running, you might want to compile the typescript files into js files through `npm run tsc`

 Protractor has default feature where you are allowed to pass some parameters from command line.
 For e.g.